U-Alberta/ADaPT-ML/README.md

 ```
 *Note:* make sure that you export values for the environment variables in docker-compose.yml

-Will create and start the MySQL backend store, the MLFlow server (start it manually for now though, see below), and the
+Will create and start the MySQL backend store, the MLFlow server, and the
 interface for running MLFlow experiments.
-Will also start the Label Studio server for annotating development / test data.

 ```shell script
 docker attach dp-mlflow-server